-5.1 MODERATE INCOME HOUSING PLAN
+5.1 MODERATE-INCOME HOUSING PLAN

-The availability of moderate income housing is an issue of City-wide concern.
+The availability of moderate-income housing is an issue of City-wide concern.
 To this end River Heights City should strive toward a reasonable opportunity for a variety of housing, including moderate income housing, to meet the needs of people desiring to live in River Heights.
-At publication of this document, the availability and affordability of housing in Cache Valley, including River Heights, is a major issue that has a profound impact on individual household budgets and the broader local economy many areas of the United States face an affordable.
+At publication of this document, the availability and affordability of housing in Cache Valley, including River Heights, is a major issue that has a profound impact on individual household budgets and the broader local economy.
 Housing is considered affordable when a household spends no more than 30% of available income on housing-related expenses (Rent/mortgage and utilities).
 Moderate-income housing is affordable to households which earn below 80% of the area median income (AMI).